 This piece was one of Katz’s most desired paintings as it sold at Christie’s auction in March 2019 for $947,250.
 The realized price was almost $400,000 over the price it was estimated to be sold.

 Blue Umbrella I, 1972, oil on canvas

-Blue Umbrella I (1972) is one of Katz’s most iconic, best-selling paintings.
+Blue Umbrella I (1972) is one of Katz’s most iconic and valuable paintings.
 The piece sold at Phillips auction for approximately $4,386,000 in 2019.
 This piece is the first of the Blue Umbrella series that Katz has created.

 The painting depicts Ada bundled up in a black winter coat and red headscarf that contrasts with the blue umbrella sheltering her from the rain.
 Like many other Katz paintings, this scene displays a single moment in time as the delicate raindrops are frozen on the canvas with a cropped subject over a muted background.